 If you are planning to hike to the Blue Eye in Theth make sure you bring:

-The hike to the Blue Eye is around 17km in total and takes around 3/3.5 hours each way.
+The hike to the Blue Eye from Theth is around 17km in total and takes around 3/3.5 hours each way.
 There are slopes at the beginning and end of the hike but the middle part is flat.
 The hike is not too intensive but the distance and path require a good physical shape and a sure foot.

 Like the majority of people you probably didn’t bring a car to Theth (the best way to get to Theth is in a jeep from Shkoder).
 If you aren’t ready to hike for 6 hours but you still want to see the Blue Eye then there are two options for you: